Avascular Necrosis of the Femoral Head

-Avascular Necrosis (or Osteonecrosis) is a condition affecting the upper part of the leg - specifically the femoral head.
-Essentially, the femoral head or ball of your hip joint receives less and less blood supply.
-Since bone is living tissue when this blood supply is reduced enough the bone dies.
-Once the bone dies, the femoral head collapses and if severe enough, the hip joint itself collapses.
+Avascular Necrosis (or Osteonecrosis) is a condition affecting the upper part of the leg – specifically the femoral head.
+Mainly, the femoral head or ball of your hip joint receives less and less blood supply.
+Since bone is living tissue when this blood supply reduces enough, the bone dies.
+Once the bone dies, the femoral head collapses, and if severe enough, the hip joint itself collapses.

 Avascular Necrosis mainly affects those aged between 20-50 years old.
 In general, the healthier you are, the less risk you have of developing avascular necrosis.
 It usually comes about secondary to an underlying health issue or previous injury.

 What Causes Avascular Necrosis of the Femoral Head?

 Avascular necrosis arises either as a result of traumatic or nontraumatic means.
 Sustaining a dislocated hip – where your femoral head becomes dislodged from its joint, can result in a traumatic onset of avascular necrosis.
 Up to 20% of people who dislocate their hip, develop avascular necrosis of the femoral head.